7248510/Theia/README.md

     * Use headers and cookies.
 To generate a website cookie go to the domain > inspect element(f12(Firefox),(f12)(Brave) or...<br>
     * Tap the right mouse button (click 'inspect element') 'navigate to the console') > alert(document.cookie); or console.log(document.cookie);
     * If you're using a VPN/TOR make sure your system time aligns with your connections time.
 If you have JavaScript enabled you can see current system time.(When extracting your cookie!)
-    * Establish a goal, unless you're writting a spider determine what information you'd like to collect.

 ## Modules:
-* Scraping an array
-* Scraping from a list
-* Inserting into MySQL
-* Inserting into MongoDB
-* Creating lists
-* URL Schemas